thiagollage/EpicToolBag/README.md

-# Epic Shader 1.1
+# Epic Toolbag Addon for Blender

-## Description
-Epic Shader revolutionizes the creation of shaders in Blender, offering a tool that saves time for both beginners and professionals.
-By providing an intuitive interface and automated features, it makes the development of complex materials accessible and efficient.
+Epic Toolbag addresses the need to assist users from beginners to advanced levels in optimizing their workflow, enhancing efficiency, and saving valuable time.
+This powerful and versatile addon for Blender simplifies the creation of complex shaders and facilitates a more streamlined creative process.

 ## Features

-- Intuitive interface for shader creation
+- **Shader Creation and Management**
+  - Apply advanced shader effects such as Outline, Cel Shading, and Dither with ease.
+  - Manage and customize materials directly from the interface, including the addition and removal of materials.

+- **Geometry and Topology Tools**
+  - Utilize intelligent remeshing capabilities to optimize mesh topology.
+  - Access tools for marking sharp edges and seams, and perform smart UV unwraps.

+- **HDRI and Environment Management**
+  - Easily add, apply, and navigate HDRI textures to enhance scene lighting and realism.
+  - Manage environment settings with intuitive controls for rotation and intensity adjustments.

+- **Lighting and Camera Control**
+  - Create and manage lights and cameras within your scene, complete with customizable properties and positions.
+  - Switch between different camera views and lighting setups seamlessly.

+- **User Interface Enhancements**
-- Automated features for efficient workflow
+  - Expandable and collapsible sections for streamlined workflow and workspace organization.
-- Customizable source files
-- Extensive effects library
-- One-click shader application
+  - Direct access to shader, topology, and import tools from the sidebar.

 ## Installation

-1. Download the Epic Shader addon.
+1. Download the latest version of the Epic Toolbag addon from the [official repository](#).
-2. In Blender, go to Edit > Preferences > Add-ons.
+2. Open Blender and go to `Edit > Preferences`.
-3. Click "Install" and select the downloaded file.
+3. In the Preferences window, navigate to the `Add-ons` section and click `Install`.
+4. Select the downloaded `.zip` file and click `Install Add-on`.
-4. Enable the addon by checking the box next to "Epic Shader".
+5. Enable the addon by checking the box next to "Epic Toolbag" in the list of available add-ons.

 ## Usage

-After installation, you can find the Epic Shader panel in the 3D Viewport's sidebar under the "Epic Shader Tab".
+- Access the Epic Toolbag panel from the `VIEW_3D` sidebar under the "Epic Toolbag" tab.

-Users can modify source files in the `../sources` folder, customizing the tool to their needs and enhancing their creative workflow.

-## Requirements
-- Blender 2.80 or newer
+- Navigate through the sections to apply shaders, manage materials, and control lighting and environment settings.
+- Use the integrated tools to enhance your workflow, from creating primitives to applying complex shader effects.

-## Support
+## Support and Documentation

-For support, please contact support@thiagolage.art.
+For support, please contact [support@thiagolage.art](mailto:support@thiagolage.art).

-For more information and documentation, visit [https://epictoolbag.gitbook.io/docs/](https://epictoolbag.gitbook.io/docs/).
+For more information and detailed documentation, visit the [Epic Toolbag Documentation](https://epictoolbag.gitbook.io/docs).

-To report bugs, please visit [https://report-bugs.netlify.app/](https://report-bugs.netlify.app/).
+To report bugs or issues, please visit [Bug Tracker](https://report-bugs.netlify.app/).

+## License

+Epic Toolbag is licensed under the GNU General Public License v3.0.
+You are free to redistribute and/or modify it under the terms of this license.
+See the [LICENSE](#) file for more details.

 ## Contributing

-Contributions are welcome!
-Please visit the project's repository for more information on how to contribute.
+We welcome contributions from the community!
+Please visit the [project repository](#) for more information on how to get involved.

-## License
-Epic Shader is open-source software licensed under the GNU General Public License v3.0 or later.

-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-## Version History
-- 1.1: Current version
-- 1.0: Initial release

 ---

-Developed by Thiago Lage

-Epic Shader reflects a commitment to open-source software and the Blender community.
+Thank you for using Epic Toolbag!
+We hope it enhances your Blender experience and accelerates your creative projects.